oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

         ...
 ```

-#### Specific log level
 ### How to use Configfile based AuthZ (User Principal) instead of default AuthZ (Instance Principal) ?

 **Note**: This is supported only through the helm chart based deployment.

 The default AuthZ configuration for connecting to OCI Services from the monitoring pods running in the Kubernetes clusters is `InstancePrincipal` and it is the recommended approach for OKE.
 If you are trying to monitor Kubernetes clusters other than OKE, you need to use `config` file based AuthZ instead.

-First you need to have a OCI local user (preferrably a dedicated user created only for this use-case so that you can restrict the policies accordingly) and OCI user group.
+First you need to have a OCI local user (preferably a dedicated user created only for this use-case so that you can restrict the policies accordingly) and OCI user group.
 Then you need to generate API Signing key and policies.

   * Refer [OCI API Signing Key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm) for instructions on how to generate API Signing key for a given user.
   * Refer [this](README.md#pre-requisites) for creating required policies.